kristine-e/kristine-e.github.io/_posts/2023-02-19-not-really-a-farmer.markdown

 date:   2023-02-19 20:09:35 +1300
 categories: pineapples introductions
 ---
 Howdy do!
-This is Kristine, I am not really an actual pineapple farmer in the sense that I grow pineapples, but I am one who is very fascinated by the Ananas comosus.
+This is Kristine, I am not really an actual pineapple farmer in the sense that I grow pineapples, but I am one who is very fascinated by the *Ananas comosus*.

 However, though I do have an affinity for the typical yellow fruit, I feel that there is much I still do not know about them.
 Hence, I have allocated this space of the internet to document my discoveries to build my awareness of what the universe knows about the pineapple so far.